How I rate

 • 5 – Excellent – This is all you can wish for!

-I strive to update my reviews every 6 months, although for the foreseeable future, I will probably not manage this due to the amount of work involved and the limited time that I have available as long as I also need to manage my SEO agency on the side to take care of my family.
+We strive to update our reviews every 6 months, although, for the foreseeable future, we will probably not manage this due to the amount of work involved and the limited time and resources that are available.

 Step by step